mheerdink/bayesian_ICC/README.md

 Bayesian estimation of the confidence intervals of ICCs is not perfect, as explained in this paper: https://doi.org/10.1186/1471-2288-14-121

-The authors recommend the present approach only if the data are normally distributed, and if the number of levels of each random factors (i.e., the number of objects or the number of objects) is smaller than 8.
+The authors recommend the present approach only if the data are normally distributed, and if the number of levels of each random factors (i.e., the number of objects or the number of objects) is greater than 8.
 In other cases, Modified Large Sample (MLS) or Generalized Confidence Interval (GCI) methods might be better for obtaining the confidence interval.
 This means that, strictly speaking, this approach cannot be used with the Shrout & Fleiss (1979) example, as I did above.

 Additionally, these authors recommend (based on Gelman's work) a uniform flat (improper) prior on [0, ∞] but I can't seem to figure out how to set the uniform prior to be one-sided.
 So the priors are [-∞, ∞] by default.
-To revert to the default brms priors instead (currently student t-distributions), just call `r def_priors <- b$get_prios(default_priors = T)` (if the object is b, of course), and use these to fit the model, `r b$fit(df, prior = def_priors)` (sorry, no 1-line solution).
+To revert to the default brms priors instead (currently student t-distributions), just call `def_priors <- b$get_prios(default_priors = T)` and use these to default priors when fitting the model, `b$fit(df, prior = def_priors)` (sorry, no 1-line solution).

 I still hope this will be useful to someone!